-Why “Chico's Run”?
-This special bottling is named after my loyal English Springer Spaniel, Chico, who loves to run up and down the sloping plateau where the vines are planted.
-It is a barrel selection from 76% Pommard and 24% Dijon 667, which we feel truly represents the terroir and ageability of the Doña Margarita Vineyard.
+This special bottling is named after my English Springer Spaniel, Chico, who loves to run up and down the sloping plateau where the vines are planted.
+It is a barrel selection from the Pommard clone, which we feel truly represents the terroir and ageability of our Sonoma Coast vineyard.

-The Vinification: The grapes were harvested on September 8 - 9, lightly crushed and destemmed, then fermented using our own indigenous yeast in small stainless steel tanks.
-The wine was aged in premium French oak barrels, 29% new, coopered by Marchive from the forest of Bertranges and Rousseau from the Center of France.
-It was bottled, unfined and unfiltered, in August 2016.
+The grapes were harvested on September 24, lightly crushed and fermented in small stainless steel tanks with our own indigenous yeast.
+The wine was aged in premium French oak barrels, 50% new, coopered by Marchive and Remond from the forest of Bertranges.
+It was bottled, unfined and unfiltered, in August 2019.